 Jews are not only superior in abstruse intellectual pursuits, such as quantum physics and nuclear science, however.
 They are also heavily overrepresented among entrepreneurs of the technology businesses that lead and leaven the global economy. . . .
 [According to one study,] Jews were five times more likely to start technological enterprises than other MIT graduates.

 For all its special features and extreme manifestations, anti-Semitism is a reflection of the hatred toward successful middlemen, entrepreneurs, shopkeepers, lenders, bankers, financiers, and other capitalists that is visible everywhere whenever an identifiable set of outsiders outperforms the rest of the population in the economy.

 The preceding remarks may suffice to debunk ADL’s Taro Aso accusation.
-The example seems to suggest that what ADL means, when it cries “anti-Semitic,” can be roughly translated as “true statement that we don’t want people to hear.”
+The example seems to suggest that, when ADL complains of an “anti-Semitic” statement, what it means is, “true statement that we don’t want people to hear.”

 It may be illuminative to continue a bit further with the ADL webpage.
 Some may feel that, among the strange views expressed there, the strangest is the claim that it is “anti-Semitic” to entertain the widely held belief about “rich [Jewish] media moguls exerting undue influence.”
 As in the financial realm, it definitely is true that Jewish people are overrepresented at multiple levels, from the top down, in media and related spheres (e.g., advertising).

 That remark deserves some qualification.
 As noted above, the overrepresentation of Jews in such fields does not necessarily imply a coordinated effort — essentially, a conspiracy — to present a united front on topics of interest (e.g., Israel).
 In the view of former Harvard Law professor Alan Dershowitz,